Before you sign up for disability insurance coverage, you may want to know if it is taxable in Canada.

 If your employer pays all or any portion of your premiums, the benefit can have income tax applied to it.
 If your employer funds 100% of the insurance premiums, the entire disability benefit amount will be subject to income tax.
 On the other hand, if you and your employer share the cost of coverage, you will pay tax on the portion of the benefits paid by the employer.

-Your insurer will inform you if your disability benefits are taxable, the insurer is likely to withhold the tax before issuing benefits.
+Your insurer will inform you if your disability benefits are taxable; the insurer will likely withhold the tax before issuing benefits.

 Is the Canada Pension Plan (CPP) Disability Benefit Taxable?

-Yes, the CPP Disability Benefit is taxable.
-Apart from private disability insurance, eligible Canadians can receive financial assistance from the CPP Disability Benefit in the form of a monthly payment.
-If this money is your only taxable income, expect the tax implications to be lower on account of the basic personal tax credit on federal and provincial taxes.
+Yes, the CPP disability income is taxable.
+Apart from private disability insurance, eligible Canadians can receive financial assistance from the CPP Disability Benefit as a monthly payment.
+If this money is your only taxable income, expect the tax implications to be lower because of the basic personal tax credit on federal and provincial taxes.

 To be eligible for CPP Disability Benefit, you must meet the following conditions: